-As lockdown measures begin to ease, organisations are determining how to restore service and production to as near ‘normal’ as possible, including planning a return to the workplace.
+As lockdown and social distancing measures continue to evolve, organisations are determining how to restore service and production to as near ‘normal’ as possible.

 The situation remains dynamic, so it is important to check government guidance regularly.
 In England the ‘Working Safely’ guidance applies, while there is specific information for Northern Ireland, Scotland and Wales.